matthewcpaul/mcp/_work/invision-motion-inspector.md

 company: InVision
 year: 2019
 intro: Making it easier to share and communicate motion specs between designers and developers.
+theme: invision
 ---

-With the advent of <a href="https://www.invisionapp.com/studio">InVision Studio</a>, designers and other creatives were given the ability to create complex UI animations with granular control over every property.
+With the advent of <a class="c-work__case-study-invision" href="https://www.invisionapp.com/studio">InVision Studio</a>, designers and other creatives were given the ability to create complex UI animations with granular control over every property.
 They can even customize duration, delay, and easing for any property as well.
 The result was some of the most beautiful and thoughtful animated prototypes our industry had seen—one’s that you could actually click or tap through on any device (not just watch a movie of something created in After Effects).
 {:class="content-padding"}

 Working with the Inspect team, we were challenged with creating a tool that allowed developers to collaborate with designers on these animated prototypes; developers needed to inspect each and every motion detail so they could bring it to life in code.